tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/管理角色/使用角色_intl.md

-You can use roles with CAM APIs in Tencent Cloud.
-The following example shows how to use roles with APIs.
+You can use roles by calling CAM APIs in Tencent Cloud.
+The following example shows how to call the API to use roles.

 For example,  Company A wants to outsource its OPS Engineer position to Company B. The person who works on this position at Company B requires full access to all resources in Company A's CVM located in Guangzhou.